Dolan001/OnlineJudgeAdmin/README.md

-<h1>Dependencies</h1><br>
+<h3>Dependencies</h3><br>
-These distributions will be installed automatically when installing Flask.
+<p>These distributions will be installed automatically when installing Flask.</p><br>
-•	Werkzeug implements WSGI, the standard Python interface between applications and servers.
+•	Werkzeug implements WSGI, the standard Python interface between applications and servers.<br>
-•	Jinja is a template language that renders the pages your application serves.
+•	Jinja is a template language that renders the pages your application serves.<br>
 •	MarkupSafe comes with Jinja.
-It escapes untrusted input when rendering templates to avoid injection attacks.
+It escapes untrusted input when rendering templates to avoid injection attacks.<br>
 •	ItsDangerous securely signs data to ensure its integrity.
-This is used to protect Flask’s session cookie.
+This is used to protect Flask’s session cookie.<br>
 •	Click is a framework for writing command line applications.
-It provides the flask command and allows adding custom management commands
+It provides the flask command and allows adding custom management commands.<br>

-Create an environment
+<h3>Create an environment</h3>
-Create a project folder and a venv folder within: mkdir myproject cd myproject python3 -m venv venv
+Create a project folder and a venv folder within:<br>
+mkdir myproject<br>
+cd myproject<br>
+python3 -m venv venv<br>
-On Windows:
+On Windows:<br>
-py -3 -m venv venv
+py -3 -m venv venv<br>
-If you needed to install virtualenv because you are on an older version of Python, use the following command instead: virtualenv venv
+If you needed to install virtualenv because you are on an older version of Python, use the following command instead:<br>
+virtualenv venv<br>
-On Windows:
+On Windows:<br>
-\Python27\Scripts\virtualenv.exe venv
+\Python27\Scripts\virtualenv.exe venv<br>

 Activate the environment
 Before you work on your project, activate the corresponding environment: